MichaelSunCH/heterogeneous_firms/README.md

 ## Figures ##
 All codes for figures could be found in "figures.py".

-# Source code #
+# Addional changes to the source code to the source code #
 The solution method and codes are taken from Auclert, Bardóczy, Rognlie, Straub (2021): "Using the Sequence-Space Jacobian to Solve and Estimate Heterogeneous-Agent Models" and their github folder https://github.com/shade-econ/sequence-jacobian
+Additionally, I have modified the steady state calculation by adding "ss_with_dist_iter" function.
+This function guesses the distribution, solves heterogeneous agent block and then update the distribution guess.
+This is repeated until convergence.
+This function is needed for the Bertrand competition as firms need guesses for the distribution to come up with their policy functions.

 # Comments #
 To choose between different heterogeneous firms' problems change function name (from firm to firm_exit, for example) in three places: two times in the "steady_state...py" file where heterogeneous firms' problem is solved and one time in "dynamics...py" file in "pricing_het" block definition.